i2 Analyze

 Configuring the ETL toolkit for Db2

-script that you must run in the Docker environment when you are using Db2.
+The etl_client container includes the initializeEtlClient script that you must run in the Docker environment when you are using Db2.

-script catalogs the remote Db2 node and database with the Db2 Client that is installed on the ETL client.
+The initializeEtlClient script catalogs the remote Db2 node and database with the Db2 Client that is installed on the ETL client.
 To complete this process in a non-Docker environment, see Deploying the ETL toolkit.

-script on the etl_client
+Run the initializeEtlClient script on the etl_client container:

 docker exec -u i2analyze -t etl_client /opt/i2/i2analyze/initializeEtlClient

-You can find the initializeEtlClient
+You can find the initializeEtlClient script in the src/images/db2/etl_client directory.

 If the connection to Db2 uses SSL, run the following command:

-docker exec -u i2analyze -t etl_client /opt/i2/i2analyze/initializeEtlClient enable
+docker exec -u i2analyze -t etl_client /opt/i2/i2analyze/initializeEtlClient enable.

 Ingesting the example data

+The ETL client container includes the ingestExampleData script that you can run in the Docker environment to ingest example data into the Information Store.
 You can now use the ETL toolkit on the ETL client server to ingest data into the Information Store.

-script in the Docker container ingests example data into the Information Store.
+The ingestExampleData script in the Docker container ingests example data into the Information Store.
 To complete this process in a non-Docker environment, see Running ingestion commands.

-.
-Type the password that you set in the credentials.properties
+Run the ingestExampleData script on the etl_client.
+Type the password that you set in the credentials.properties file for Information Store database:

 docker exec -u i2analyze -it etl_client /opt/i2/i2analyze/ingestExampleData

-entity staging table is created and populated, and the data that it contains is ingested.
-An L_Associate
+An E_Person entity staging table is created and populated, and the data that it contains is ingested.
+An L_Associate link staging table is created and populated, and the data that it contains is ingested.

-You can find the ingestExampleData
+You can find the ingestExampleData script in the etl_client directory.

 Testing the deployment

-To test that the data ingested successfully, connect to the Information Store in Analyst's Notebook Premium and search for Jo Black
+To test that the data ingested successfully, connect to the Information Store in Analyst's Notebook Premium and search for Jo Black and complete an expand operation.
+You should see a link to another entity named John Smith.